 multiple purge threads in the future.
 There is another new

-with a default of 20 and maximum of 5000.
-This option is mainly
+default value of 20 and maximum value of 5000.
+This option is

-intended for experimentation and tuning of purge operations, and
+mainly intended for experimentation and tuning of purge